nextgis/formbuilder/README.md

 License
 -------------
-This program is licensed under GNU GPL v2 or any later version
+This program is licensed under GNU GPL v2 or any later version.

 Commercial support
 ----------